bbmokhtari/django-translations/.github/README.md

 For more interesting capabilities browse through the [documentation](http://bbmokhtari.github.io/django-translations).

-## By The Way
+## Support the project

-If you liked this library please consider giving it a star! ⭐️
+If you liked this repo please consider giving it a star! ⭐️